Songonge/Advent-of-SQL-2025/SQL-Advent-Challenge.md

 ```

 ## Day 11 Challenge
 At the winter market, Cindy Lou is browsing the clothing inventory and wants to find all items with "sweater" in their name.
 But the challenge is that the color and item columns have inconsistent capitalization.
-Can you write a query to return only the sweater names and their cleaned-up colors.
+Can you write a query to return only the sweater names and their cleaned-up colors?

-### Tables
+### Table
 * winter_clothing(item_id, item_name, color)

 ### Query